myfishdrowned/portfolio/README.md

 * Smooth, parrallax scrolling and scroll-based animations
 * A minimal design with clean typography and a generous amount of white space

+## Development Stack
 After much research, I chose to use Gatsby as my frontend framework because of how it precomputes all of the state in an application, resulting in fast web performance.
 I initially started off using Sass for styling but the found the development process to be slow so I switched to the utility classes of TailwindCSS.
-For smooth scrolling and scroll-based animations, I found Locomotive.js (smooth scrolling), Framer Motion (animation library for React), and react-intersection-observer proved to work best.
+For smooth scrolling and scroll-based animations, I found Locomotive.js (smooth scrolling) and Framer Motion (animation library for React) to work the best.
+* Gatsby
+* TailwindCSS
+* Framer Motion
+* Locomotive.js

+## Challenges
+* Exploring which libraries I wanted to use and which could be easily implemented in React (GSAP and ScrollTrigger, several scroll libraries)
+* Designing, creating and executing an appealing website - ended up changing the design several times.
+* Finding possible design inspirations and researching how to implement the functionality in my own site.
+* Learning how to use Framer Motion with react-intersection-observer to create smooth scroll-based animations

+## Reflection